StoneStepsInc/exiv2-nuget/README.md

     its SHA-256 signature is verified.

   * The source is patched to build in Visual C++ 2022.

+  * CMake is used to generate Visual Studio project files.

+  * Project files generated in the previous step are patched up to inject Nuget dependencies, as if they were configured in Visual Studio via Nuget functionality form.

   * VS2022 Community Edition is used to build Exiv2 libraries locally and Enterprise Edition to build libraries on GitHub.